tasket/Qubes-vpn-support/README.md

 -
 * Provides a **fail closed**, antileak VPN tunnel environment
 * Isolates the tunnel client within a dedicated Proxy VM
-* Isolates programs local to VPN VM from network
+* Prevents configuration errors
 * Separate firewall VM not required

 ### Easy setup
   * Simple install script; No file editing or IP numbers necessary
-  * Flexible installation into template or to individual proxyVMs
   * Lets you 'drop in' configuration files from VPN service provider
-  * Less risk of configuration errors
+  * Flexible installation into template or to individual ProxyVMs

   ### New in this version, v1.4.1
   * Qubes 4.0.1 support
   * Control over specific firewall restrictions
-  * Better compatibility with MTU/fragmentation detection
+  * Better compatibility with MTU fragmentation detection
   * Work around Fedora bug, issue #39

   ### New in v1.4.0